sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 A simple example of running an EEGLAB script in Octave
 ----------------------------------------------

-As mentioned previously, any EEGLAB Matlab script should now run under Octave.
+As mentioned previously, any EEGLAB MATLAB script should now run under Octave.

-Below is a time-frequency decomposition plotted by Octave 4.4 for the EEGLAB tutorial dataset by the EEGLAB/Matlab code below.
+Below is a time-frequency decomposition plotted by Octave 4.4 for the EEGLAB tutorial dataset by the EEGLAB/MATLAB code below.
 The plot below is provided for illustrative purposes only; we had to implement some minor changes to make the EEGLAB time-frequency function *newtimef.m* compatible with Octave (since the changes were also compatible with